Reflecting Upon Irreducible Mind

 in spirits is not created but has always been there from the very beginning

-simple irritability).
-However, I must point out that even the mere fact that
+primitive simple irritability).
+However, I must point out that even the mere

-consciousness changes its manifestation (i.e. the fact that there is different
+fact that consciousness changes its manifestation (i.e. the fact that there

-modes of consciousness and sometimes you are perceiving the red color and
+is different modes of consciousness and sometimes you are perceiving the

-sometimes you are perceiving green instead, etc) poses delicate issues to
+red color and sometimes you are perceiving green instead, etc) poses delicate

-this whole discussion even within the framework of the substance dualism
+issues to this whole discussion even within the framework of the substance

-described by Jime.
-Perhaps the only non-problematic situation would be if
+dualism described by Jime.
+Perhaps the only non-problematic situation would

-consciousness never changed, like, for instance, if there had always been
+be if consciousness never changed, like, for instance, if there had always

 And that is exactly what I think.
 When I talk